Reginald Marsh original etching "Wooden Horses"

 Medium: original lithograph.
 This print is from the very rare 1950 "Improvisations" portfolio, published by the Artists Equity Association of New York on the occasion of the 1950 Spring Fantasia Masquerade Ball at the Hotel Astor.
 Leading artists on the New York art scene were invited to contribute original lithographs in the form of advertisements for businesses sponsoring the Artists Equity Association; these sponsors gave the artists complete creative freedom of expression.
 Indeed, it is said that annual Spring Fantasia Masquerade Balls were very wild affairs!

 This lithograph was issued in an edition of 2000 and is printed on watermarked, tinted laid paper; the sheet measures 11 5/8 x 8 3/4 inches (295 x 220 mm).
-Signed by Reginald Marsh in the stone (not hand-signed).
+Signed in the plate (not hand-signed).